raspberrypilearning/cd-sebento-scratch-2/en/step_3.md

 ## Getting information from the user

 On this card you'll make the water usage calculator.
-To personalise the calculation for whoever is using the program, you'll use a new block to ask the user questions that they can type in answers to.
+To personalise the calculation for your program's user, you'll use a new block to ask them questions that they can type in answers to.

 + Open a new Scratch project and go to the Costumes tab for the cat sprite.